Hello! I hope you all had a wonderful 4th of July holiday!

 On the wall above my desk is a print my husband made using a traditional Japanese technique called gyotaku.
 The print is of a carp my husband caught (he is normally a catch-and-release fisherman).
 In the gyotaku process, a freshly caught fish is cleaned and dried before rolling ink onto it.
 After the fish is inked, a sheet of slightly moistened rice paper is gently pressed down on top of the fish, then carefully peeled off to produce the print.
 Once dry, Paul hand-painted some accents in gold, and asked a lady to write "The Golden One" in Chinese.
 We hope that's what it really says (smile).

-The walls in this room are Sherwin-Williams Studio Blue Green from their Roycroft Arts and Crafts collection.
-It's a color my husband picked out.
+A note about the paint color in this room.
+The walls are Sherwin-Williams Studio Blue Green from their Roycroft Arts and Crafts collection.
+It's a color my husband chose.
 At first I was skeptical of a dark color in this small room, but it works nicely and gives the room a cozy feeling.